Paula A. Grissom-Broughton, DMA

 Faculty Member Since 2008

-Before becoming a member of the music faculty at Spelman, Grissom-Broughton taught piano, music history, and music theory at Winston-Salem State University.
-During her tenure in North Carolina, she was a featured performer for the Focus on Piano Conference at the University of North Carolina at Greensboro.
-She was also featured at the Winston-Salem Delta Arts Center where she performed works by Pulitzer Prize Winner George Walker.
+Before returning to her alma mater, Dr. Grissom-Broughton taught piano, music history, and music theory at Winston-Salem State University.
+During her tenure in North Carolina, she was a featured performer for the University of North Carolina at Greensboro’s Focus on Piano Conference and at the Winston-Salem Delta Arts Center, where she presented works by Pulitzer Prize–winning composer George Walker.
+A former winner of the Atlanta Steinway Piano Competition, she remains an active collaborative pianist, performing across the country as a versatile musician, guest clinician, and presenter.

 Paula A. Grissom-Broughton Curriculum Vitae